Lord Dunmore fled to Gwynn's Island in 1776, before finally abandoning Virginia

 The fleet stayed in the Chesapeake Bay for a month.
 An effort to land at St. George's Island, on the Potomac River in Maryland, was blocked twice.
 It became clear that Dunmore was unable to seize and control enough land to establish a safe base in Virginia.
 Cannon had finally been placed on the banks of the Elizabeth River, and later in 1776 Fort Nelson would be completed on Windmill Point (now occupied by the Portsmouth Naval Hospital).
 There was no possibility of Dunmore returning and rebuilding Norfolk, which had been a Loyalist stronghold and effective staging area for recapturing the rebellious colony.

 The British fleet left the Chesapeake Bay on August 15, 1776.
-Many of the remaining ships went to St. Augustine, while Lord Dunmore sailed with 25 other ships to New York City.
-With no British threat of invasion after the Battle of Gwynn's Island, Virginia troops were sent outside of the state to support George Washington's siege of New York.
+Some of the remaining ships went to St. Augustine, while Lord Dunmore sailed with 25 other ships to New York City.
+With no British threat of invasion after the Battle of Gwynn's Island, the Virginia regiments with men who had volunteered to serve for a year were sent north to support George Washington's siege of New York.

-John Randolph Grymes fled with Lord Dunmore to New York.
-Unlike many other loyalists, he did not go to England after abandoning Virginia.
-He joined the Queens Rangers and was wounded while fighting for the British at Brandywine in 1777, before finally crossing the Atlantic Ocean and finding a wife in London.
+The main plantation owner on Gwynn's Island, John Randolph Grymes, fled with Lord Dunmore to New York.
+Unlike many other loyalists, he did not go directly to England after abandoning Virginia.
+He joined the Queens Rangers, a loyalist regiment, and was wounded while fighting for the British at Brandywine in 1777.
+He finally crossed the Atlantic Ocean and eventually found a wife in London.

 Lord Dunmore hoped to stay in New York, then lead a larger force back to Virginia to recapture the colony.
-Gen. William Howe did not support that strategy.
-British troops were not sent to attack Virginia until May 1779, when ships under Commodore George Collier and troops under Gen. Edward Mathew captured supplies at Suffolk and burned the shipyard at Gosport.
+Gen. William Howe did not support that strategy; his focus was on New England initially, then on the Carolinas.
+British troops were not sent to attack Virginia until May 1779, when ships under Commodore George Collier and troops under Gen. Edward Mathew captured supplies at Suffolk and burned the shipyard (again) at Gosport.

-Governor Dunmore eventually sailed back to England, where he continued to be paid as the royal governor of the rebellious Virginia until the end of the American Revolution.
+Governor Dunmore eventually sailed back to England.
+He continued to be paid as the royal governor of the colony until the end of the American Revolution.

-He joined an expedition with Loyalist refugees that sailed to America in 1781, but Cornwallis surrendered at Yorktown before Dunmore had crossed the ocean.
-Dunmore and his loyalists landed instead at Charleston, South Carolina.9
+Dunmore joined an expedition with Loyalist refugees that sailed to America in 1781.
+However, Cornwallis surrendered at Yorktown before Dunmore had crossed the ocean.
+Dunmore and his loyalists landed instead at Charleston, South Carolina.10

-The Route 223 bridge was constructed over the Narrows in 1939, with a movable swing span for ships needing more than 11 feet vertical clearance.
-Traffic had reached 2,000 vehicles per day across the bridge when it was rehabilitated in 2014.10
+Today the Milford Haven ship channel is no longer a barrier to access from the mainland, now organized as Mathews County.
+The Route 223 bridge was constructed over the Narrows in 1939.
+It has a movable swing span for ships needing more than 11 feet vertical clearance.
+Traffic had reached 2,000 vehicles per day across the bridge when it was rehabilitated in 2014.11

 the Route 223 bridge crosses the Narrows from Cricket Hill to Gwynn's Island